nginxinc/kubernetes-ingress/perf-tests/README.md

 ### Prerequisites

-- Any k8s platform of your choices (kind, minikube, GKE, AKS etc.)
+- Any k8s platform of your choice (kind, minikube, GKE, AKS etc.)
 - Python3 and Pytest (in a virtualenv)

 #### Step 1 - Create a cluster on platform of your choice